 - Thiazides.
 Chlorothiazide (Diuril), chlorthalidone (Hygroton), indapamide (Lozol), hydrochlorothiazide (Esidrix, HydroDiuril), and metolazone (Mykrox, Zaroxolyn)

 When you take these medicines, you will need regular blood tests to check how well your kidneys are working and measure your potassium levels.
+Spironolactone and eplerenone reduce the risk of death in people with heart failure when used with other medicines.

 Other Drugs for Heart Failure

-Coumadin (Warfarin) is recommended for patients with heart failure who have a higher risk for blood clots.
+Coumadin (Warfarin) is recommended for people with heart failure who have a higher risk for blood clots.
 You will need to have extra blood tests to make sure your dose is correct.
 You may also need to make changes to your diet.

 Drugs used less commonly for heart failure include: